Reinforced Autoclaved Aerated Concrete (RAAC) and the New Hospital Programme

 November 2022 – Michael had a further catch-up with Mr Dardis to discuss the redevelopment of the Hospital.

 January 2023 – Michael had a virtual meeting with Mr Dardis to discuss what further action would be taken to secure these longstanding and much-needed infrastructural changes.
 Having written once more to the Health Secretary, Michael received the below response from Lord Markham CBE, Parliamentary Under-Secretary of State at the Department for Health & Social Care.
-Whilst the response disappointingly offered little certainty as to when he will receive concrete news, Michael will soon be holding one of his frequent catch-ups with Mr Dardis where he will discuss what further action will be being taken to secure these long-standing and much needed infrastructure changes.
-Michael will be sure to share any news on his social media and provide updates here.
+Whilst the response disappointingly offered little certainty as to when he will receive concrete news, Michael had another catch up with Mr Dardis to discuss further action.

 March 2023 – Michael contacted neighbouring MPs, James Sunderland and Leo Docherty, regarding a joint letter to the Health Secretary to once more voice their total support for the Trust’s bid.
-You can read the letter below, and Michael will share the Health Secretary’s response when it is received.
+You can read the letter below.

 A&E waiting times